 4.1 Introduction

-Identify one or more frameworks that reflect levels of change and contextual or setting characteristics relevant to your research.
+Identify one or more TMFs that reflect the levels of change and contextual or setting characteristics relevant to your research.
 Some commonly-used pragmatic research frameworks are summarized below.

 You may also consider creating a logic model to guide the selection of models and frameworks for your project.
 For guidance on creating a logic model, visit the Plan section of the D&I webtool.